jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

   <img src="/images/wercker/select_repo.jpg" alt="Select GitHub Repo" />
 </p>

-Review the status of the Wercker application then create it.
+Review the status of the Wercker application, then create it.

 <p align="center">
   <img src="/images/wercker/review.jpg" alt="Review Application" />
 </p>

-After creating the application, several options, to select a programming language, are presented.
+After creating the application, several options to select a programming language are presented.
 Explore a few language options to see the wercker.yml template that is created for each.
 Later in this guide, we will create a wercker.yml file with the default option.
-The Wercker yaml file will be placed in the static website directory on your local development machine then will be pushed to GitHub.
+The Wercker yaml file will be placed in the static website directory on your local development machine.
+Then it will be pushed to GitHub.
 Now it's time to switch focus to creating workflows.

 {{< note >}}
 An option to trigger a build is available on this Wercker page.
 Do not trigger a build at this time since the wercker.yml file needs to be created.